AmjadAlwadi/FeatJAR-gui/README.md

 Some functionality included in this module:

-The FeatJAR-gui is building upon a [GLSP-Example](https://github.com/eclipse-glsp/glsp-examples/tree/master/project-templates/java-emf-eclipse) to use it as its Server and Client.
+The FeatJAR-gui is building upon a [GLSP-Example](https://github.com/eclipse-glsp/glsp-examples/tree/master/project-templates/java-emf-eclipse) to use it as its server and client.

-The GLSP-Server has been given an EMF-Model representing the featJAR-Model (bare-bones perhaps).
-In order to modify the EMF-Model it is required/recommended to use [Eclipse Modeling Tools](https://www.eclipse.org/downloads/packages/release/2025-09/r/eclipse-modeling-tools).

-So far the programm is able to be launched and a example-model can be loaded.
-The model is a Tree-Structure.
+So far the programm is able to be launched and an example-model can be loaded.
+The Model is a tree-Structure.
 The nodes are presented as squares with edges connecting them; representing parent and child relations.
 The root node has a different colour then the other nodes.
 The spacing is also reasonable.

-Code for translating a featJAR-model into an emf-model-file (and vice-versa) exists, but is not yet implemented into the server/client.
+Code for translating a featJAR-model into an EMF-model-file (and vice-versa) exists, but is not yet implemented into the server/client.

 ---